alphagov/notifications-net-client/DOCUMENTATION.md

 #### smsSenderId (optional)

 A unique identifier of the sender of the text message notification.
-You can find this information on the __Text Message sender__ settings screen.
+You can find this information in the __Text Message sender__ settings.

 1. Sign in to your GOV.UK Notify account.
 1. Go to __Settings__.